sharma-subendra-kr/LimberGridView/README.md

 * **The algorithm to position affected items will be updated in patches, there is a lot of room for improvement.
 This will not affect any APIs.**

 ###### Features ######
 * **renderPlugin and removePlugin, these callbacks help you to render and remove React JSX inside any item.
 (These might help in some other framework as well.
-I haven't used other frameworks and I'm not interested to learn all the latest and greatest framework everytime it comes out.)**
+I haven't used other frameworks and I'm not interested to learn all the latest and greatest framework everytime it comes out.
+Support will be provided only for the most popular frameworks)**

 ### If you want to donate to this project so I that can test on various other touch devices you can contact _reach.subendra.kr@gmx.com_.